Far From Home (Psalm 120)

 Have you ever been so disgusted by the state of things that you feel sick?

 I have.
 We’ve just been through a very difficult 15 months of a pandemic.
 You would think that the physical illness of COVID would be the hardest part, wouldn’t you?
-But the hardest part for me has been the brokenness of the world: political division, conspiracy theories, racial injustice, and more.
+The hardest thing for me has been how broken the world is: political division, conspiracy theories, racial injustice, and more.
 I was devastated to read the news about the residential school discovery.
-I can’t remember a time when it’s been so easy to become disillusioned about humanity and the state of the world.
+I can't recall a time when it has been this easy to lose faith in humanity and the state of the world.
 The more I read the news, the more I see what’s happening on social media, the more reason I find to be discouraged about humanity.

 Some of you are getting worried about me.
 “What made Darryl so depressed?”
 I want to argue that it actually is good, in one sense, that we feel this way.
-Today we’re starting a new series called Homesick.
+We're kicking off a new series today called Homesick.
 Here’s the big idea of this series: we need songs that help bring us home, especially because we are clearly not home in this world.
 These psalms are going to help us make our way home as we go through the ups and downs of living in this broken world.

 Let me tell you a bit about these psalms.